arthurlockman/CS2303-Homework-6/README.md

 # CS2303-Homework-6
-Homework 6 for WPI CS 2303.
+Homework 6 for WPI CS 2303 by Arthur Lockman.

-##Lab: Timing
+##Part 3: Timing
-CopyFile1 Timing for /usr/bin/vim:

-CopyFile2 Timing for /usr/bin/vim:

-CopyFile3 Timing for /usr/bin/vim:
+It seems as though the binary read is the most efficient way to copy files.
+The buffer size is most efficient the larger it is; I found that the difference between a buffer size of 4096 bytes and 8192 bytes is not noticable.